Dendrocnide moroides: Distribution

-The species occurs in and near rainforest, from Cape York Peninsula south to northern New South Wales in Australia and also occurs in the Moluccas and Indonesia.
+The species occurs in and near rainforest from the top of Cape York Peninsula south along the east coast to northern New South Wales; it is common in north Queensland but rare in New South Wales, where it is listed as an endangered species.
+It has also been recorded from the eastern part of East Timor, and from the island of Yamdena in the Tanimbar Islands.

+The Australasian Virtual Herbarium has two records of collections of this species from northeast Papua New Guinea, both of which have an original identification of "Laportea peltata Gaudich." and an interpreted identification of "Dendrocnide moroides".
+They are described as being 12.2 m tall for one, and 21.3 m tall for the other.
+Laportea peltata Gaudich. ex Decne. is a synonym of Dendrocnide morobensis.

+Habitat

 It is an early coloniser in rainforest gaps, such as alongside water courses and roads, around tree falls, and in man-made clearings.
 The seeds germinate in full sunlight after soil disturbance.
 Although common in Queensland, it is rare in the southernmost part of its range and is listed as an endangered species in New South Wales.

 Ecology

 Dendrocnide moroides serves as the host plant for larvae of the white nymph butterfly.
 A variety of insects feed on the leaves, among them the nocturnal beetle Prasyptera mastersi and the moth Prorodes mimica, as well as the herbivorous red-legged pademelon, which is unique among mammals in being apparently immune to the plant's neurotoxins.
 Fruits are eaten by various birds that distribute the seeds in their droppings.